aryanoberoi/fitnesschatbot/README.md

 # fitnesschatbot
-This app works with flask, openai api.
+Made with flask and openai api, this is basic fitness bot.